 Several characters on The Muppet Show are known by their titles/professions only.
 Famous examples are the Swedish Chef and the Newsman.
-(An Overly-Long Name was given for the Swedish Chef by the guest star in one episode, but it was very possibly a joke.)
+(An Overly Long Name was given for the Swedish Chef by the guest star in one episodenote "But we call him Tom.", but it was very possibly a joke.)

 La Femme Nikita: Apparently by official policy, the head of Section 1 is referred to as Operations and addressed as "Sir", except sometimes by Madeleine, who is of very high rank, and George, whose position outranks Operations.

 In Entourage, Ari's wife is always referred to as "Mrs. Ari Gold" and her first name is never mentioned until the final season (it's Melissa).